 Both celebrities and individuals with a keen eye for trends and an entrepreneurial spirit have hopped on the ganja bandwagon and are becoming major players in the cannabis industry.
 Cannabis hubs such as Oakland and Colorado are now fast becoming the places where influential African-Americans can become leaders in an industry that denies many of their peers entry.

 KushCA presents a list of influential African-Americans changing the face (and culture) of the cannabis movement.
 Some names might not surprise you and some you’ve probably never heard of (but soon will!)

 Whoopi Goldberg, Whoopi & Maya

-It wasn’t that long ago that Whoopi was dressed up as an ex-con nun or cursing Mr. and being black and ugly and free in The Color Purple.
+It wasn’t that long ago that Whoopi was dressed up as a nun conducting a church choir or giving us memorable one-liners in the movie The Color Purple.
 But Ms. Goldberg is doing different things these days, such as releasing her own line of cannabis products aimed at relieving the pain and discomfort from menstrual cramps.
 She credits her friends and family as the ones who brought the beloved herb into her life.

 Corey Barnette, District Growers

 Having worked in the non-profit and education field for the majority of my adult life I found District Growers the kind of institution I could see myself getting behind.
 Barnette himself is a registered medical marijuana cultivator in Washington D.C.
 Not only does the company he helped establish sell marijuana and edibles, they offer a junior gardener training program.